 - main methodical instructions and recommendations issued by the Federal Finance Ministry; and

 - summaries of practice of application of legislation prepared by the Federal Finance Ministry.

 The general accounting requirements are as follows:

-- Accounting must be maintained without interruption from the date of the organisation's state registration until the date it ceases its activity due to reorganisation or liquidation.
+- Accounting must be maintained without interruption from the date of the organisation's state registration until the date on which it ceases its activity due to reorganisation or liquidation.

-- Accounting must be maintained according to a general system or a simplified system.
+- Accounting must be maintained according to a general or simplified system.

-- Maintaining accounting and record keeping must be organised by the organisation's chief executive.
+- The maintenance of accounting and record keeping must be organised by the organisation's chief executive.

 - Accounting must be maintained based on an accounting policy adopted each year.

 - All commercial facts must be documented by primary accounting documents on paper or in electronic form.